MicrosoftDocs/fabric-docs/docs/data-factory/connector-data-warehouse-copy-activity.md

 ### Mapping

-For the **Mapping** tab configuration, if you don't apply Data Warehouse auto-creating table as your destination data store, go to [Mapping](copy-data-activity.md#configure-your-mappings-under-mapping-tab).
+For the **Mapping** tab configuration, if you don't apply Data Warehouse with auto create table as your destination, go to [Mapping](copy-data-activity.md#configure-your-mappings-under-mapping-tab).

-If you apply Data Warehouse auto-creating table as your destination data store, except the configuration in [Mapping](copy-data-activity.md#configure-your-mappings-under-mapping-tab), you can edit the type for your destination columns.
+If you apply Data Warehouse with auto create table as your destination, except the configuration in [Mapping](copy-data-activity.md#configure-your-mappings-under-mapping-tab), you can edit the type for your destination columns.
 After selecting **Import schemas**, you can specify the column type in your destination.

 For example, the type for *id* column in source is int, and you can change it to float type when mapping to destination column.